parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.AdvectOrder 2

-This key gives the value of the weight put on the computed CFL limit before computing a global timestep value.
+*double* **Solver.CFL** 0.7 This key gives the value of the weight put on the computed CFL limit before computing a global timestep value.
 Values greater than 1 are not suggested and in fact because this is an approximation, values slightly less than 1 can also produce instabilities.
-Example Useage:

 .. container:: list